breezechen/YAPM/YAPM/bin/Release/README.txt

 APPLICATION DESCRIPTION

-Yet Another (remote) Process Monitor (YAPM) is a powerful aplication for Windows NT that monitors the processes running on your local system, or on a remote system.
-You can manage their threads, windows, handles, modules, network connections, memory regions, privileges... etc. YAPM also monitors all services running.
+Yet Another Process Monitor (YAPM) is a powerful process viewer for Windows that monitors the services & processes, their modules, threads, handles, windows, TCP/UDP connections... etc. running on local system or on any of the computers on your network.

 HOW TO USE

-For now there is no help file available, so you'll have to learn to use YAPM by yourself :-) But don't worry, it's easy and intuitive !
+For now there is only a small help file available (http://yaprocmon.sourceforge.net/help.html), so you'll have to learn to use YAPM by yourself :-) But don't worry, it's easy and intuitive !
 It just looks like Process Explorer or other task manager.
 No installation is needed, just double-click on YAPM to run it.
 For now, you should run YAPM with an administrator account.
+Double click on a process/service to get the detailed view with advanced informations.

 If you want to monitor remote systems, there are two methods :